mdkrajnak/ebnftest/README.md

 # EBNF Test

-EBNF Test is a simple web page that lets you enter an EBNF grammar, and some text to est, and it evaluates the test text against the given grammar.
+EBNF Test is a simple web page that lets you enter an EBNF grammar, and some text to test, and it evaluates the test text against the given grammar.

 ## Overview

-This project was inspired by online PEG evaluation page at

 A self contained web page that wraps the clojurescript port of instaparse that allows you to enter and evaluate EBNF grammers.

-Modeled after the online tester for [PEG.js](http://pegjs.org/online), which is much nicer than this project, but I had a non negotiable requirement for EBNF.
+This project was inspired by online PEG evaluation page for [PEG.js](http://pegjs.org/online), which is much nicer than this project, but I had a requirement for EBNF.

 This project uses the [clojurescipt port](https://github.com/lbradstreet/instaparse-cljs) of [instaparse](https://github.com/Engelberg/instaparse) which provides